 The Bowden House Physical Education department aim to provide a challenging, disciplined, fun and safe environment for high quality learning and teaching.
 Pupils experience a balance of activities which have the necessary coherence and breadth to develop the sporting Curriculum.
-These lessons follow the school’s “Stage not Age” curriculum and are led by the Head of Physical Education James Das, Head of Education Chris Dunsdon and assisted by sports specialists Mikey Day, Frank Foster and Richard Foster.
+These lessons follow the school’s “Stage not Age” curriculum and are led by the Head of Physical Education James Das, Head of Education Chris Dunsdon and assisted by sports specialists Mr. Crew & Mr. Foster

 An extended choice of activities are available to ensure the pupils find PE stimulating and relevant, and progression is evident as they pass through Key Stage 3 to 4 and with their specialised success indicator booklets.